bsv-blockchain/message-box-server/README.md

 ## 6. Examples

 This section provides quick examples for sending, listing, and acknowledging messages using the MessageBoxClient library.
-These examples assume you’ve already configured your .env, started LARS (or CARS), and launched the MessageBox Server.

 1. **Sending a Message**
 ```ts